bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 TKTest Ionic App app ID 3078090a seen from Ionic View.
 In this app Mean Stack fundamentals where used to create a working client side interface and back-end.
 It uses MongoDB, Angular.JS, Strongloop, and Node.JS.
 The test gives the users a series of choices and presents them with a graph based on the choices made.

-Simple App with Login/Register to Keep Track Of Shipments Based on Company
+Simple App with Login/Register to Keep Track Of Shipments Based by Company.
+This app uses Strongloop, Angular.JS, MongoDB, Node.JS, as well as having the capability to store images to the smartphone camer roll if taken through the app.

 ## Interpersonal skills